rouskinlab/DMS_CI/README.md

 Notes
 -----

-The confidence intervals are calculated using the Wilson score interval.
+The confidence intervals are calculated using the Wilson score interval with a bias correction.
-A correction is applied to take into account the substitution error.
 ```